MichelFloyd/meteor-pub-sub/README.md

 * Drilling into a single document and getting the remaining keys
 * Pagination
 * Joining two collections in a publication using the [reywood:publish-composite](https://atmospherejs.com/reywood/publish-composite) package
-* Displaying two joined collections
+* Displaying data from two joined collections together using helpers
 * Subscribing based on a route parameter
 * Reactively displaying new documents
 * Observing changes